cloudmesh-community/book/chapters/class/e516-engineering-cloud-computing.md

 semester.

-The class will not have a regular midterm, but it is expected that you have worked on your project and can provide a presentation outlining the goals of the project and how you will achieve these goals till the end of the semester.
+The class will not have a regular midterm, but it is expected that you have worked on your project and can provide a snapshot of the progress outlining the goals of the project and how you will achieve these goals till the end of the semester.

 The final Project is due Dec.
 1st.
 Issues with your project ought to have been discussed before this deadline with the TA's The TAs will in